Efficiently Controllable Graphs

 This paper investigated the requirements for being able to control extended systems efficiently.
 Quantum systems that can be controlled in time polynomial in the number of coupled variables in the system Hamiltonian, by only operating on a vanishingly small fraction of those variables, correspond to efficiently controllable families of interaction graphs.
 Such graphs can be divided into clusters of size $O(\text{poly}(\log n))$ while removing a fraction $\epsilon$ of the $n$ vertices, with $\epsilon \rightarrow 0$ in the limit $n\rightarrow \infty$.
 Canonical graph families such as regular lattices are readily shown to be also efficiently controllable.
 The general criterion for when families of graphs admit polynomially efficient universal quantum computation yet using vanishing fraction of fully controlled qubits is an open question.
 Other open questions include the computational complexity of construction of efficiently controllable families and whether existing heuristics for graph partitioning problems can be exploited to find approximate solutions.
-Another direction of inquiry is the relation of efficiently controllable families to expansion parameters and therefore to spectral properties of the graph Laplacian \cite{Chung}.
 In this article, several efficiently controllable families were constructed.
-Open questions include the abundance of such families, complexity of approximate or exact constructive algorithms, scalable architectures in the presence of coupling to environment, possible refinements or modifications of the definition of efficiently controllable families and their relation to classical graph properties such as the expansion parameter and spectrum of the graph Laplacian.
+Further open questions include scalable architectures in the presence of coupling to environment, possible refinements or modifications of the definition of efficiently controllable families and their relation to classical graph properties.